3mdeb/verified-boot/verified_boot_main.md

 ~ Trusted Computing Group Glossary, Version 1.1, rev 1.0 [^TCG_glossary]

-##### D-RTM (Dynamic Root of Trust for Measurements)

-> A platform-dependent function that initializes the state of the platform and provides a new instance of a root of trust for measurement without rebooting the platform.
-The initial state establishes a minimal Trusted Computing Base.

-~ Trusted Computing Group Glossary, Version 1.1, rev 1.0 [^TCG_glossary]

 ##### HRTM (Hardware Root of Trust for Measurements)

 > An RTM where hardware performs the initial measurement.

 ~ Trusted Computing Group Glossary, Version 1.1, rev 1.0 [^TCG_glossary]

 > Security should extend across all tiers of the container technology.
 The current way of accomplishing this is to base security on a hardware root of trust, such as the industry standard Trusted Platform Module (TPM).
 Within the hardware root of trust are stored measurements of the host’s firmware, software, and configuration data.

 ~ NIST SP800-190 [^NIST_sp800-190]
 <!-- There seems to be no definition from NIST -->
 #### RTR (Root of Trust for Reporting)

-> An RoT that reliably provides authenticity and non-repudiation services for the purposes of attesting to the origin and integrity of platform characteris- tics.
+> The RoT for Reporting (RTR) is a RoT that reliably provides authenticity and non-repudiation services for the purpose of attesting to the origin and integrity of platform characteristics.
+It necessarily leverages the RTM and RTS.
+A principal function of the RTR is to provide an unambiguous identity, statistically unique for the endpoint in the form of an Attestation Key (AK).

-~ Trusted Computing Group Glossary, Version 1.1, rev 1.0 [^TCG_glossary]
+The AK may be persistent or temporary.
+A typical usage of the AK in this instance involves a TPM2_Quote of the TPM PCRs signed by the AK that may be accompanied by a certificate.

+~ Trusted Computing Group, TCG PC Client Platform Firmware Integrity Measurement, V1.0, rev 43, 3.1.2 Overview of Roots of Trust

 > A computing engine capable of reliably reporting information provided by the RTM and its measurement agent(s) or held by the RTS.